Apply for BioGEM Today

 Deadline

-The application portal, for BioGEM 2025-26, is now open.
 There is no fee to apply.
-Priority consideration is given to completed applications received by March 1st.
+Priority consideration is given to completed applications received by March 2nd.
 The application portal closes on May 1st or when all 10 slots have been filled.

 Application Review Process

-After the priority status deadline is March 1st, all applicants will recieve information regarding the status of their application from the program coordinator.
+Within 2 weeks of your application submission, you will receive information regarding the status of your application from the program coordinator.
 Eligible applicants will be asked to sign up for a virtual 15-minute interview with the selection committee.
-The first round of interviews will take place the week of March 10th.
-The first round of offer letters will be sent out by March 14th.
+The first round of interviews will take place the week of March 9th.
+The first round of offer letters will be sent out between March 17th and March 21st.
 Subsequent applications will be reviewed similarly.
-No applications will be accepted after May 1st.
+No offers will be made after May 1st.
 Applicants with questions regarding the review process should contact the coordinator, Katrina McClure, at biogem@ku.edu

 Instructions